kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 2. Call `ControllerGetNodeInfo` after `ControllerPublishVolume` returns `RESOURCE_EXHAUSTED` (capacity correction, building on KEP-4876)
 3. Call `ControllerGetNodeInfo` periodically if `CSIDriver.Spec.NodeAllocatableUpdatePeriodSeconds` is set (periodic refresh, building on KEP-4876)
 4. Calculate effective `max_volumes_per_node` by comparing `published_volume_ids` from SP response against `VolumeAttachment` objects
-5. Write the topology values as Node labels, then create or update the `CSINode.Spec.Drivers` entry with the topology keys and calculated capacity.
-Every CSINode update includes the `resourceVersion` that external-attacher read, so it never overwrites a change made by kubelet
+5. Write the topology values as Node labels, preserve the existing kubelet topology collision checks (Needs new RBAC permission)
+6. Create or update the `CSINode.Spec.Drivers` entry with the topology keys and calculated capacity.
+(Needs new RBAC permission)

+The CSINode update uses the `resourceVersion` from the snapshot passed to `ControllerGetNodeInfo`.
+On a CSINode update conflict, discard the RPC result and wait for next CSINode update event from informer.
+Reconciliation starts again from the latest CSINode and calls `ControllerGetNodeInfo` again if still needed.
+This prevents in-flight results from restoring an unregistered driver or overwriting a switch to the traditional flow.
+Node and CSINode writes are not atomic: a successful label patch can remain after a failed CSINode update.

+The registration input remains present after completion and supplies `node_id` for subsequent `ControllerGetNodeInfo` calls. `ControllerPublishVolume` continues to use the completed `Spec.Drivers` entry.

+Adding a registration input or restarting external-attacher does not force a lookup for an existing completed entry.
+On startup, external-attacher processes pending registrations, while completed entries follow the configured periodic and `RESOURCE_EXHAUSTED` refresh triggers.
+Preserved node-populated values can remain indefinitely if neither trigger occurs.
+An unregistration/re-registration cycle that removes the completed entry also triggers discovery; a kubelet restart alone does not.

 ```go
 type nodeInfoProcessor struct {